 Imprimis Pharmaceuticals, Inc. (together with its subsidiaries, unless the context indicates or otherwise requires, the "Company" or "Imprimis") is a national leader in the development, production and dispensing of novel compounded pharmaceuticals.
-The Company's two business programs, Imprimis Cares and Custom Compounding ChoiceTM, focus on patient outcomes and affordability by offering high quality customizable compounded drugs in all 50 states.
+The Company is focused on patient outcomes and affordability by offering high quality customizable compounded drugs in all 50 states.
 Imprimis is headquartered in San Diego, California and operates four pharmacy facilities located in California, Texas, New Jersey and Pennsylvania, which may be referred hereinafter collectively as our "ImprimisRx compounding facilities."